pubnub/pubnub-angular/README.md

 ## The $pubnubChannel object

 The ``$pubnubChannel`` object allows you to seamlessly bind a PubNub channel to a scope variable, which gets automatically updated when there is new realtime data published in that channel.
-It also lets you interact directely with the channel by calling dedicated methods available into the $scope variable bound to the ``$pubnubChannel`` object.
+It also lets you interact directly with the channel by calling dedicated methods available into the $scope variable bound to the ``$pubnubChannel`` object.

 ### Getting started